yochaigal/newschoolrevolution/_posts/2023-09-30-cairn-2e-playtest-kickstarter-updates-and-more.md

 SHOCKING!

 I know, I know.
 Honestly, pushing it forward (or is it back...
 I always forget?) will ensure that the box set is everything we want it to be — and more.
-A few more updates:

-- Amanda Lee Franck has been hired to do some interior art & a bestiary for the Warden's Guide
-- The online character generator/Keeper is nearing beta
-- Art for backgrounds is expected in early November
-- Writing for the Warden's Guide is in full swing

 ### Basic Box Set